 The Allure of Cycling the Dolomites

 Beyond the challenge of Passo Giau, the Dolomites offer countless cycling routes, paved and unpaved, making the Dolomites a true cycling paradise.
 The region’s dramatic landscape features jagged peaks, lush meadows, quaint steeple-riddled villages, and snaking ribbons of pavement and secret gravel paths and tracks.
+For more, consider the Four Passes of the Sellaronda, Maratona dles Dolomiti, or the off-road YOLOMites5000.

 While I prefer to stay in the small village of Badia, it’s nearly inevitable (and worth it) to visit Cortina d’Ampezzo, a picturesque town known for its stunning alpine scenery and vibrant culture.
 I like to think of Cortina as the Aspen of Italy: swanky, good for people watching and mountain staring, filled with fancy restaurants and high-end gear shops.